cridge14/caroline-ridge-portfolio/README.md

 - This repository: https://github.com/cmustudent/tswd-portfolio-templates/

 # Portfolio
 This is my public portfolio for Telling Stories with Data at CMU!
-Here's where all my cool work will go.
-You should probably hire me.
+Check out all the cool projects I learned how to create through this class.

 # About me
 Hi!
 My name is Caroline Ridge (she/her) and I am a first-year MSPPM student on the D.C.
-Track!
-This is my first ever class using Tableau or Github for data visualization projects, so I am very excited to learn some new skills.
+Track.
+This is my first ever class using Tableau or Github for data visualization projects, so I am very excited to learn some new skills and hone in my data visualization skills.

 # What I hope to learn
-All the things - obviously.
-Maybe I want to make a list of all the things.
-If so, I can do so in Markdown like this:
+Everything there is to learn!
+I want to become a wiz at data visualization.
+But more specifically, here is what I *really* want to learn.

 1. Effectively use data visualizations to tell a story.
 2. Accessible ways to present data to multiple stakeholders.